ADMINISTRATION:

 was to follow.
 And, when BBC Television planned to launch "Big

-1990s, Virgo was offered the job as partner to Jim Davidson.
+Virgo was offered the job as partner to Jim Davidson.
+The show,

-The show, and Virgo's part in it, was a popular success throughout
+and Virgo's part in it, has been a great and continuing success.

 - Professional